 Some components (eg. servers that should auto-generate

-resources, OSCOAP) require additional packages to be present (eg. the
+resources, OSCOAP, DTLS) require additional packages to be present; they are

 aiocoap tries to stay close to PEP8 recommendations and general best practice,

 and should thus be easy to contribute to.
 Unit tests are implemented in the